wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Network/Network-OpenSource-List.md

 # Interceptor

 - [Talkback #Project#](https://github.com/ijpiantanida/talkback/): Talkback is a pure javascript standalone HTTP proxy.

+# WebSocket

+- [2017-go-socket.io #Project#](https://github.com/googollee/go-socket.io): go-socket.io is an implementation of Socket.IO in Golang, which is a realtime application framework.